With any career change comes questions, challenges, and preparation on your part.

 There are many ways to preview the ABSN program.
 You can download your free guide to the ABSN program.

-Here you will have the opportunity to interact with current students, alumni, St.Vincent nursing leadership, admissions staff, and nursing faculty while learning about the options for traditional and non-traditional nursing students at Marian University.
-This is event is for anyone interested in nursing, and you are welcome to bring friends and family members.
-Make sure to register now!
+There are also opportunities throughout the year to interact with current students, alumni, nursing leadership, admissions staff, and nursing faculty while learning about the options for traditional and non-traditional nursing students at Marian University.
+These events are for anyone interested in nursing, and you are welcome to bring friends and family members.

 Speak to an Advisor